 In his spare time, Mike is a keen runner and walker, and runs a small Antiques and Collectables business with his wife.

 Alex is a retired Bank Manager and has been actively involved with charity work for a significant number of years.
 He is presently the Chair of Hull and East Riding HSBC Pensioners Association, HSBC Pensioners Council Rep, Humber Rep, Regional AOC Committee, Audit Committee, East Riding College, Hull & East Riding Amateur Athletic Association, Hull Zingari Cricket Club, and advises members of the House of Lords.

-Justina is a teacher by profession and has a background is in Education, Training and Development with more than 35 years teaching experience and over 20 years’ experience in the voluntary and community sector.
-Justina has been involved in two Women’s Centre’s in Hull as trustee/directors, Northern Hull Development Trust and the Hull & East Riding Race Equality Council.
+Justina is a teacher by profession, a Fellow for Society for Education & Training and has a background is in Education, Training and Development with more than 35 years teaching experience and over 25 years’ experience in the voluntary, community sector and private sector organisations.
+Justina has been involved in three Women’s Centre’s in Hull as trustee/directors, Northern Hull Development Trust, Hull & East Riding Race Equality Council.
 Justina was a Mental Health Commissioner for 4 years and director for Humberside probation service for 6 years.